The EKS-DT process is flexible, reliable, highly cost effective and practical to deploy.

 - Adaptable.
 The program is easily configured to meet specific producer needs and complement existing tailings treatment plans.

-EKR-DT has many uses:
+EKS-DT has many uses:

 - In-situ at tailings process receiving ponds